AlirezaRoshanzamir/continuous-delivery-course/4-configuration-management/presentation.md

 Keep a catalogue of all the configuration options that each of your applications has, where they are stored, what their lifecycle is, and how they can be changed.

-If possible, such information should be generated automatically from each application’s code as part of the build process.
+If possible, such information should be generated automatically from each application's code as part of the build process.
 But where this is not possible, it should be collected in a wiki or other document management system.

 Deploy and runtime: It is important to know what the current configuration of each running application is.
 Tools such as Nagios, OpenNMS, and HP OpenView may help.
 Countless hours have been lost by one application having a few configuration options set wrongly and thereby bringing down an entire set of services.